BlebBleb/CustomerProfileApp/README.md

 # CustomerProfileApp
-Hello this is a simple CustomerProfile app For Java beginners.
+Hello, this is a simple CustomerProfile app For Java beginners.